Breaking Open the Word

 IGNATIAN WAY SPIRITUAL COMPANIONS

 The Ignatian Way Spiritual Companions program forms persons to practice listening, sharing the Word, and guiding prayer for one-on-one and group settings.
-The process is preparation for guiding others with authenticity, spiritual depth, and attentiveness to God’s movement.
+The process prepares them to guide others with authenticity, spiritual depth, and attentiveness to God’s movement.

 Participants in The Ignatian Way Spiritual Companions will: